 Reducing ASU's plastic footprint

-Beginning June 19, 2026, ASU will expand its Plastics Reduction Initiative campus-wide to reduce single-use plastics.
+ASU is expanding its Plastics Reduction Initiative campus-wide to reduce single-use plastics.

 What you need to know

-Desk-side bins will be removed from all offices and common spaces at ASU's four Phoenix metro-area campuses — Downtown Phoenix, Polytechnic, Tempe and West Valley.
-The initiative also includes the Media and Immersive eXperience Center in Mesa, ASU California Center Broadway and Grand buildings in Los Angeles, and the Barrett & O’Connor Center in Washington, D.C.
+Desk-side bins are being removed from all offices and cubicles at ASU's four Phoenix metro-area campuses — Downtown Phoenix, Polytechnic, Tempe and West Valley.
+The initiative also includes the Media and Immersive eXperience Center in Mesa, ASU Chandler Innovation Center, ASU California Center Broadway and Grand buildings in Los Angeles, and the Barrett & O’Connor Center in Washington, D.C.

 Centralized waste stations will be available on all floors in each building, checked daily and emptied as needed: